xuezzou/Vulnerable-nodejs/README.md

        "mode":"cors"});
     ```

     The critical part is the body sent, which is `username[$gt]=&password[$gt]=`.
-Here in the application, when serializing and deserilizing json, url-encoded key-value pairs are used in communication.
-The string username[$gt]= is a special syntax used by the qs module (default in ExpressJS and the body-parser middleware).
-This syntax is the equivalent of making an JavaScript object/hash with a single parameter called $gt mapped to no value.
-In essence, the request above will result into a JavaScript object that looks like the one illustrated bellow:
+Here in the application, when serializing and deserilizing json, **url-encoded key-value pairs** are used in communication.
+The string `username[$gt]=` is a special syntax used by the qs module (default in ExpressJS and the body-parser middleware).
+This syntax is the equivalent of making an JavaScript object with a single parameter called $gt mapped to no value.
+In essence, the request above will result into a JavaScript object that looks like ` { username: { '$gt': '' }, password: { '$gt': '' } }`, which is exactly the same one described above.
+Then the request would result a login bypass.
-    ```
-    { username: { '$gt': '' }, password: { '$gt': '' } }
-    ```

-    Then we are able to perform a login bypass.
-For this particular attack example, it is also a design problem.
-When authenticating user, we have lots of other ways to accomplish it instead of do a query use both username and password.
+    For this attack on this particular application, it is also a design problem.
+When authenticating user, we have lots of more secure ways to accomplish it instead of doing a query use both fields username and password.

-    To protects against Dollar $ injection attacks, we should implement input validation and sanitization.
-We should write right validators for route that checks req.params, req.body and req.query for objects and recursively scans for the $ symbol as the first property key and responds with an error if it is detected.
+    To protects against 'Dollar $' injection attacks, we should implement input validation and sanitization.
+We should write right validators for route that checks req.params, req.body and req.query for objects and recursively scans for the $ symbol and responds with an error if it is detected.

 ## Progress Outline / Answer to Heilmeier questions